 The appellant has substantive and relevant new information that was not available at the time of investigation and that may change the outcome of the decision.

 Disagreement with the Investigative Team’s findings or determination is not, by itself, a ground for appeal.

-Appeals of the Investigative Team’s decision must be received by the Deputy Director of Student Success and Distance Learning within one week of the date of the final report.
-Likewise, appeals of decisions to administratively close a case or to deny a request to withdraw the complaint must be received by the Deputy Director of Student Success and Distance Learning Within one week of the date of the decision under appeal.
+Appeals of the Investigative Team’s decision must be received by the Director of Student Success and Distance Learning within one week of the date of the final report.
+Likewise, appeals of decisions to administratively close a case or to deny a request to withdraw the complaint must be received by the Director of Student Success and Distance Learning Within one week of the date of the decision under appeal.
 Ordinarily, appeals will be decided within two weeks and the parties will be informed of the outcome in writing.

 C4.
 Staff Disciplinary Proceedings Following the Resolution of a Formal Complaint of Harassment or Misconduct That Results in a Finding of a Policy Violation

 The administration of discipline in cases against Virscend Faculty is subject to the authority of the President or his or her designee (hereby will be referred to as President); thus, as appropriate, having received the report, the President separately will consider the imposition of discipline and notify the parties, as appropriate.
 Sanctions may range from reprimand to dismissal.

 Procedures concerning alleged harassment by staff will mirror those established by the University Procedures.
 Some modifications are necessary to reflect the different nature of the relationship between the University and employees compared with the relationship between the University and students.
 The University intends that all members of our community will abide by the same Policy and, in principle, that violations of that Policy will be investigated and adjudicated using the same basic procedures.